 • Air as the I/O - information input and output (inhale and exhale) that they are designed to process.

-That may make one think if our own interface (Earth, Water and Air) has a deeper meaning ?
-No wonder Vaidik scriptures focused on breathing techniques (Pranayama) - maybe the air that we breathe and the smell we inhale, is what we are here to process.
+That may make one think if our own interface (Earth, Water and Air) has a deeper meaning?
+No wonder Vaidik scriptures focused on breathing techniques (Pranayama).
+Maybe the air that we breathe is what we are here to process!
 Many interpretations of Karm Yoga believe Karma is the minimum set of actions that we must undertake to allow us focus on our breath.

-Barter was the value exchange protocol of "speech only" world, and the one before that - the speechless world.
-A horse was willing to let a human ride his back long before we learnt to speak - because humans bartered fine cut grass with him.
-Dogs were protectors of the cattle because humans protected dogs from wolves - barter at its best.
-The way gold allowed us move from the barter of jungle, bitcoin is likely the path to a self-contained digital experience.
+Barter was the value exchange protocol of "speech only" world.
+It was based on authenticity of spoken word unless the transaction was face to face and instant.
+With text, we learnt to send information to far-flung places, and we did the same to value-exchange with gold.
+The way gold allowed us move from barter, bitcoin is likely the path to a self-contained digital experience.
 It is hard to predict that experience at this point - but we know for sure consciousness must evolve.
 It evolves to answer the primary question - who am I ?

 Invocation of the primal force, at neural levels, is an invitation to conflicting "thoughts" - to play all their cards.
 They fight, and they scheme against each other; or in favor of some.
 They hallucinate in groups and then more subgroups.
 They leave one sometimes fully vibrant, other times almost dead.
 Krishna Dwaipayana was destined to churn thousands of insights from sages (Rishies) - old and new.
 Most of the time collectively converging onto "truth" but many other times conflicting.
 He catalogued their wisdom into four foundational spoken volumes - the Vedas.
 For this legendary work, he was conferred the coveted title in literature - Ved Vyasa (the chief editor of Vedas).

 This work, in itself, was virtuous enough to dedicate many lives; though Dwaipayana was just getting started !
-He was waiting for a divine 7 prompt.
-His purpose was to welcome the full-incarnation 8 of Vishnu, understand the wisdom 'as is', and preserve it in human mind through one of the most potent narratives ever told - Bhagvad Gita - centerpiece of Mahabharata.
+He was waiting for a divine9 prompt.
+His purpose was to welcome the full-incarnation10 of Vishnu, understand the wisdom 'as is', and preserve it in human mind through one of the most potent narratives ever told - Bhagvad Gita - centerpiece of Mahabharata.

 In addition to the poetic excellence, Gita conjectured a new way of life - action orientation - Karm Yoga - the method to transmit value beyond the physical laws of nature.
 The big idea was - actions we do in this virtual world carry forward to continuum with us.
 And that we instantaneously renew into another immersive narrative (new life) based on the sum total of our accrued Karmik collection.
 This theme was central to making Mahabharata more than a narrative.
 The simplicity of the model - the balanced ledger of Karma - gave the readers a purpose.